-There are no planned significant changes to this activity nor its authorizations.
+SCCHA does not anticipate any significant changes to this activity and its authorizations.

 2020-1: PBV PROGRAM CAP

 This activity was approved in FY2020 and raises the percentage cap for the Housing Authority of the City of San José (HACSJ) and the Santa Clara County Housing Authority (SCCHA) to 40% of the respective baseline number of vouchers and removes the restrictions on the types of allowable units.